iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 Limiting broadcast traffic is good, but routers are expensive.
 That's why subnets were big and had many servers.

-Traditional routers were not smart, so they were not able to filter ports, protocols, and other attributes that security guys like.
+Traditional routers were not as smart as today's, so they could not filter ports, protocols, and other attributes that security guys like.

-**Firewalls** are used to filter traffic, and were even rarer and expensive than routers.
+**Firewalls** are used to filter traffic and are even rarer and more expensive than routers.

 It was so expensive that it was only placed on critical network boundaries, like dividing internal networks from DMZ and internets.